kadena-community/kadena.js/packages/libs/client-utils/integrating-exchanges.md

 Because the chains operate independently and you must specify the chain identifier that you want to send transactions to, most exchanges limit the number of chains they work with.

-If you want to limit the chains you work with, you write a custom **host generator** function to connect to specific chains.
+If you want to limit the chains you work with, you can write a custom **host generator** function to connect to specific chains.
 The following example illustrates creating a Kadena **client** connection that only connects to chains 0, 1, and 2:

 ```typescript